-Business-to-Consumer (B2C) is a type of commerce transaction that involves the exchange of goods or services between a business and a consumer.
-In this model, businesses sell their products or services directly to individual customers who use them for personal consumption or use.
+Business-to-consumer (B2C) is a commerce transaction involving exchanging goods or services between a business and a consumer.
+In this model, companies sell their products or services directly to individual customers who use them for personal consumption or use.

 B2C transactions occur in various forms, including online shopping, retail stores, and direct mail marketing.
 The rise of e-commerce platforms has made it easier for businesses to sell their products directly to consumers, allowing for a more personalized and efficient shopping experience.